Shaders

 Only task, mesh, and compute shaders have defined workgroups - other shader types cannot use workgroup functionality.
 For shaders that have defined workgroups, this set of invocations forms an invocation group as defined in the SPIR-V specification.

-laid out (hence they are also decorated with Block
+laid out (hence they are also decorated with Block), the amount of

 storage consumed is the size of the largest Block variable, not counting any